collinzrj/FastDraw/README.md

 Send me an email and I will answer your question and fix problem for you as soon as possible, or you can create an issue if you meet any problems

+## Contribution

+Contribution is always welcomed!
+You can create an issue or pull request if you found a bug/implement a new feature/willing to improve the doc.

+## Roadmap
+- [] Toolbox to set brush
+- [] Stresstest function for FastDrawDemo
+- [] Improve performance of drawing
+- [] Documentation

 ## Authors

 Collin Zhang